MasoodXZuba47/Frontend-Challenge-/Challenge1/README.md

+---

-# JavaScript Selectors Practice
+## 🧩 Challenge 1 – DOM Selectors Practice

-This project demonstrates:
+### 🔹 Concepts Covered

 - Selecting elements using `getElementById`
 - Selecting elements using `getElementsByClassName`
+- Modifying styles dynamically
 - Adding event listeners
-- Modifying styles using JavaScript

-## Concepts Learned

-1. DOM Selection by ID
-2. DOM Selection by Class
-3. Looping through HTMLCollection
+- Looping through HTMLCollection

-4. Event Handling in JavaScript
+### 🔹 Technologies Used

+- HTML5
+- CSS3
+- JavaScript (Vanilla JS)

+---

-## How to Run
+## ▶️ How to Run

+1. Clone the repository

-Open `index.html` in your browser.
+2. Open `Challenge1/index.html` in your browser.

-Click the button to see the color changes.
+3. Click the button to see DOM manipulation in action.

+---

+## 🎯 Learning Outcome

+Through this challenge, I practiced:

+- Understanding how the DOM works
+- Connecting JavaScript with HTML elements
+- Writing clean and structured frontend code
+- Basic interactivity using event listeners

+---

+## 📈 Future Plans

+- Add more DOM-based mini projects
+- Practice `querySelector` and `querySelectorAll`
+- Build small UI components (tabs, modals, counters)
+- Start small real-world frontend projects

+---

+### 💡 This repository will continue to grow as I complete more frontend challenges.